DavidLyra/backend-library-rest-api/README.md

 # Connect to FTP Server to send the books file.

-In the configuration file "application.yml", access to the FTP server must be configured.
+In the "application.yml" configuration file, you must configure access to the FTP server.
+In the example below, we chose a simple external public server to test and upload the file.

        # FTP config
        ftp: